 Moving into your new home can be very exciting.
 However, in the case of renting, don’t forget that the house was previously occupied and was in constant use.
-And in case of a new house, you must remember that a lot of harsh chemicals and paints were recently used to build it.
-Thus, whether you are moving into a new house or renting a new apartment, one thing that you must consider is move in cleaning.
+And in the case of a new house, you must remember that many harsh chemicals and paints were recently used to build it.
+Thus, whether you are moving into a new house or renting a new apartment, one thing that you must consider is move-in cleaning.

 Whether you’re just moving in or about to move out, you might not have thought about an important factor for both: cleaning.
 Cleaning before or directly after you move in might not be your biggest concern, but cleaning your rental space before moving out could help ensure the return of a security deposit.

 Cleaning can be tricky during the move-in phase.
 Depending on when your lease starts and when you physically move into your space can determine a lot.
 If you have a few days in between the two, take the time to visit the apartment and do some overall cleaning and double-checking of appliances, faucets and other things that might need attention before you begin using them.
 If you notice something that wasn’t a problem during your walk-through, or if you didn’t have a walk-through, be sure to contact your landlord or property manager to ensure it’s fixed before your official move-in.